Keksoj/stream_stuff_on_a_sozu_channel/README.md

     cargo run --bin server

+You may listen to what happens on the created socket by using netcat in another terminal:

+    netcat -lkU socket

-and then, in a separate terminal:
+and then, in a third terminal:

     cargo run --bin client

+## Readiness

+What is this `Ready` thing?
+What are those binary operators doing?
+Let's find out.

+    cargo run --bin ready